ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 The deployment consists in running a [createSubnet transaction](../apis/avalanchego/apis/p-chain.md#platformcreatesubnet) and a [createBlockchain transaction](../apis/avalanchego/apis/p-chain.md#platformcreateblockchain), and so this first ledger address must be funded to do the operation (funding described [here](#funding-the-ledger)).

-Also, this tutorial assumes that a node is up running, fully bootstrapped on `Mainnet`, and is being run from the **same** box.
+Also, this tutorial assumes that a node is up and running, fully bootstrapped on `Mainnet`, and is being run from the **same** box.

 Subnets are currently permissioned only.
-Therefore, the process now requires the user to provide _which keys can control the subnet_.
-We are prompted to use only the tx creation key (here, the first ledger address), or a custom list of control keys.
+Therefore, the process now requires the user to tell _which addresses can control the subnet_.
+We are prompted to use only the first ledger address (creation key), or a custom list of addresses.

 ```bash
 Configure which addresses may make changes to the subnet.